 - Kale salads often get a bad rep because people believe kale requires special prep.
-I just remove the stems, tear the leaves into bite sized pieces and wash like any other softer lettuse.
+I just remove the stems, tear the leaves into bite-sized pieces and wash like any other softer lettuce.
 I find it pretty easy to use.

 Apple and Kale Salad with Sweet Apple Dressing